 What kind of costs must I pay?

 A returnable deposit (the exact amount is mentioned at the home description) must be given at the signing of the reservation or tenancy agreement, which will be held by the landlord and refunded at the end of the contract period, assuming that the property has been left in the same condition as it was found and there are no pending utility bills or missing items from the inventory.
 The rent is payable monthly in advance at the beginning of each month into

 our bank account.
 You need to take in consideration that, by signing the rental agreement or reservation contract, you need to pay also an once-only fee regarding the administration costs.
 In cases of, for example, no demonstrable income, the landlord has the right to raise the mentioned deposit.

 What kind of documents should I submit?

-Before we can make a tenancy or reservation agreement, you need to take in consideration that you need to submit your passport (we will make a copy), your N.I.E. number (we can arrange it for you if you don't have one), proof of income, a contents insurance (when the house is furnished), and a Spanish bank account number, so that we can arrange a direct debit of the utility bills.
+Before we can make a tenancy or reservation agreement, you need to take in consideration that you need to submit your passport (we will make a copy), your N.I.E. number, proof of income, a contents insurance and a Spanish bank account number.
 Further we do need a telephone number in Spain where we can contact you.

 Utilities and community fees

-In the event of a tenant being a pet owner, please contact RentalPoint in order to check suitable properties which accept pets.
+In case you are a pet owner, please contact RentalPoint in order to check suitable properties which accept pets.
 Of course big dogs aren't allowed in small apartments.